Exact phylodynamic likelihood via structured Markov genealogy processes

 \paragraph{Complex infection progression}

-\Cref{fig:example_models}C depicts a model in which infections are heterogeneous with respect to the severity of the disease they engender.
-There are three demes ($\Demes=\Set{\lab{E},\lab{I_A},\lab{I_S}}$).
-Asymptomatic infections ($\lab{I_A}$) are unobservable, while symptomatic infections ($\lab{I_S}$) may develop into hospitalized cases ($\lab{H}$) and deaths ($\lab{D}$).
+\zcref[S]{fig:example-models}C depicts a model in which infections are heterogeneous with respect to the severity of the disease they engender.
+There are three demes ($\Demes=\Set{\deme{E},\deme{I_A},\deme{I_S}}$).
+Asymptomatic infections ($\deme{I_A}$) are unobservable, while symptomatic infections ($\deme{I_S}$) may develop into hospitalized cases ($\deme{H}$) and deaths ($\deme{D}$).

 \paragraph{Superspreading model}